gizmore/pygdo/DOCS/CODESTYLE.md

 ## Type hinting

 I do not annotate everything, especially i often omit return values.
-Return -> Self is always omitted, because somehow it does not work in PyCharm nicely :(

 PyGDO has a lot of circular dependencies in the core and base module.
 In extension modules it is better.